 A twisting building that is also a bridge over the Randselva River, Norway

-The shape of the building does not simply create a sculptural piece; it ingenuously connects the two embankments at differing levels.
+Designed by BIG – Bjarke Ingels Group, the shape of the building does not simply create a sculptural piece; it ingenuously connects the two embankments at differing levels.
 The generous double-height, column-free gallery space at the north end twists itself into a three-storey block at the south end.
 This geometry was used to full effect in the engineering concept, which employs the greater depth at the south to mobilise the abutment as a fixed support, thus reducing the bridge-like building’s effective span.

 Early on it was clear that a steel spatial truss would provide the best fit for the project.
 Not only is this solution lightweight whilst still achieving the necessary stiffness, it could also be wholly fabricated in a factory and assembled on site prior to its launch as a 35 m-long piece from the south embankment.
 The structure cantilevers to a peak of 26 m before touching down on the north abutment.